.VB File Extension

 File Type 1Visual Basic Project Item File

-Project item file written in the Visual Basic language, an object-oriented programming language created by Microsoft for use with the .NET Framework; contains Visual Basic instructions in ASCII text format.
+A VB file is a project item file written in the Visual Basic language, an object-oriented programming language created by Microsoft for use with the .NET Framework.
+It contains Visual Basic instructions in ASCII text format.

 A project item can refer to a variety of Visual Basic project components.
 Each available project item differs based on whether you are working in a local or web project.
 Examples of project items include a Windows form, Login form, splash screen, dialog, class, interface, code file, custom control, web custom control, or installer class.
 The "vb" extension is used for all of these items.